Definition TO APPLY :

 - Complete job description available upon request to the Department of Human Resources.

-EXPERIENCE : Requires one year of professional experience in any one, or a combination of, the following fields:
+Requires one year of professional experience in one or any combination of the following fields:

 - Environmental health